Skip to main content

 Tweet-based tools

-reply_extractortargetTweetIdExtract users who replied to a tweet
+Use reply_extractor with targetTweetId to extract users who replied to a tweet.

 User-based tools